styx0r/magpie/README.md

 4. Now you are able to connect by open up a browser and go to URL:

        $ localhost:3000

+5. The administrative login is the following:

+       $ Email: admin@admin.com
+       $ Password: admin_password_17

 ### Manual Installation